Miss Tahiti

 Miss Tahiti is a French Polynesian beauty pageant which selects a representative for the Miss France national competition from the overseas country of French Polynesia.
 Despite its name, women from all of French Polynesia are eligible to compete, not solely those from Tahiti.
 Miss Tahiti has been held annually since 1960.

-The current Miss Tahiti is Hinaupoko Deveze, who was crowned Miss Tahiti 2025 on 28 June 2025.
-Five women from French Polynesia have been crowned Miss France:
+The current Miss Tahiti is Leia Diard, who was crowned Miss Tahiti 2026 on 26 June 2026.
+Six women from French Polynesia have been crowned Miss France: